stfc/cloud-docs/source/Magnum/CreateAKubernetesCluster.rst

 Create a Kubernetes Cluster
 ===========================

     **Important:** Magnum is currently in technical preview on STFC Cloud.
-If you have any feedback or suggestions please send it to cloud-support@gridpp.rl.ac.uk
+If you have any feedback or suggestions please send it to cloud-support@stfc.ac.uk

 Clusters are groups of resources (nova instances, neutron networks, security groups etc.) combined to function as one system.
 To do this, Magnum uses Heat to orchestrate and create a stack which contains the cluster.